 Knowing what a conveyancer does was revealed as the second most confusing thing people found when moving home.
 We’ve therefore provided answers to what a conveyancing solicitor does along with various other questions about the conveyancing process below.

-What is the difference between a conveyancing solicitor and a solicitor?
+What is the difference between a conveyancer and a solicitor?

-When should I hire a conveyancing solicitor when buying a house?
+When should I hire (instruct) a conveyancer when buying a house?

-It might be handy to have a conveyancing solicitor in mind when viewing properties; that way you can instruct them fairly quickly after having your offer accepted (if buying) or accepting an offer (if selling).
+It might be handy to have a conveyancing solicitor in mind when viewing properties; that way you can instruct them as soon as your offer is accepted (if buying) or accepting an offer (if selling).
 This is the point you would need to officially ‘instruct’ a firm to act on your behalf, so that the Memorandum of Sale can be sent through from the estate agent and the process of conveyancing can begin.

-Is it better to use the same conveyancing solicitor for buying and selling?
+Is it better to use the same solicitor for buying and selling?

-Learn more about using the same solicitor for buying and selling.
+Learn more about using the same conveyancer for buying and selling.